Tips for choosing the best manufacturer

 Four things to consider when deciding on a training aircraft

-Selecting an aircraft also means choosing a manufacturer, your partner as long as you own the airplane.
-It’s a crucial relationship for your bottom line, because you will rely on that partner for the products and services necessary to keep the aircraft airworthy and available for business.
-This guide will help you narrow your search for such a partner.
+Selecting an aircraft also means choosing a manufacturer to work with for as long as you own the airplane.
+It’s a crucial relationship for your bottom line, because you will rely on that company for the products and services necessary to keep the aircraft airworthy and available for business.
+This guide will help you narrow your search.

 - Choose a familiar name with longevity in the industry